gurnec/btcrecover/extract-privkey/README.md

 ### Usage for MultiBit ###

-*extract-multibit-privkey.py* doesn’t operate directly on MultiBit wallet files, instead it operates on MultiBit private key backup files.
-Each time you change your wallet password (including the first time you add a password), plus on certain other occasions, MultiBit creates an encrypted private key backup file in a `key-backup` directory (see the link below for more details).
+*btcrecover* doesn’t operate directly on MultiBit wallet files, instead it operates on MultiBit private key backup files.
+When you first add a password to your MultiBit wallet, and after that each time you add a new receiving address or change your wallet password, MultiBit creates an encrypted private key backup file in a `key-backup` directory that's near the wallet file.
 These private key backup files are much faster to try passwords against (by a factor of over 1,000), which is why *btcrecover* uses them.
-Unfortunately, it’s up to you to locate the correct private key backup file for the wallet whose password you need to recover.
-If you only have one MultiBit wallet, you can just choose the most recent private key backup file.
-Otherwise, you need to locate a private key backup file that has a date of when you either changed the password of, or added new addresses to the wallet you’d like to recover.
+For the default wallet that is created when MultiBit is first installed, this directory is located here:

+    %appdata%\MultiBit\multibit-data\key-backup

+The key files have names which look like `walletname-20140407200743.key`.
+If you've created additional wallets, their `key-backup` directories will be located elsewhere and it's up to you to locate them.

 For more details on locating your MultiBit private key backup files, see: <https://www.multibit.org/en/help/v0.5/help_fileDescriptions.html>